jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-8/_index.md

-+++
+---
+heading: "Book 8"
+title: "The Corruption Of Despotism, Monarchy, and the Republic"
+linkTitle: "Book 8"
+weight: 20
+# "2021-09-30"
-title=  "The Corruption Of Despotism, Monarchy, and the Republic" heading=  "Book 8" description=  "Book 8 of The Spirit of the Laws by Montesquieu Simplified" date=  "2021-09-22" author=  "Montesquieu" image=  "/covers/spirit.jpg"
+description: "Book 8 of The Spirit of the Laws by Montesquieu Simplified in 21 chapters"
-# heading=  Book 8, 21 chapters
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+---